heuer/segno/docs/make.rst

-Creating QR Codes or Micro QR Codes
+Creating QR codes or Micro QR codes
 ===================================

 Segno's (Micro) QR codes are independent of a concrete output format; it's